 The Best Christmas Pageant Ever at SteppingStone Theatre is one of those Christmas items that is on my checklist every year.
 Unfortunately, it tends to get pushed aside for other things because I know I can always catch it next year.
 Not this year!

-SteppingStone has announced that after this year, this beloved classic is getting sent to the vault.
+SteppingStone has announced that after 2016, this beloved classic is getting sent to the vault.
 We don’t know when we’ll see it again.
 If, like me, it’s been on your checklist, this is the year to act.
 If you don’t know about, The Best Christmas Pageant Ever, let me give you a quick history.

 We wanted to give you a heads up to some of the most exciting Christmas experiences happening this year.
 We’ll soon have an all-encompassing list for your family, but here are our Top Ten that you won’t want to miss – get them on your calendar!
 Read More

 MEA Weekend isn’t that far away, so if you like to plan ahead Family Fun Twin Cities has compiled a list for you to use as a starting point for this fabulous, fall four-day weekend.
 If you plan more spur of the moment like me, these options will be on our October Family Events & Activities Guide for quick access.
 Read More

 This past week, I had the privilege of chatting with our beloved local Ann Michels.
 Not sure who I’m talking about?
 That’s okay.
 We are busy parents and are lucky to be able to watch a show without falling asleep halfway through it.

 “Hold EVERYTHING!
 It is NOT a diary!
 I specifically told my mom not to get me a diary.“

 photo credit Dan Norman

 Diary of a Wimpy Kid the musical is the story of Greg Heffley and his buddy Rowley Jefferson as they navigate through middle school.
 A middle school experience just like yours and mine.